chaudron/ovs_perf/README.md

 ```

-Now we need to change the _vhostuser_ type network interface to an openvswitch
+Now we need to change the _vhostuser_ type network interface to an Open vSwitch
 bridge.
 We need to edit the VM configuration manually, using the _virsh edit_
 command: